jhpce-jhu/jhpce_mkdocs/docs/access/ssh.md

 #### Loging into nodes

+!!!
+Warning "Authoring Note"
     (((This isn't true if you use `srun`.
-Is it even true in JHPCE 3.0 anyway?
-Also, do we want to be suggesting that people log into compute nodes?)))
+Is it even true in JHPCE 3.0 anyway Also, do we want to be suggesting that people log into compute nodes?)))

 Logging into a cluster node from a login node requires keypairs.
  If